Table of Contents

 - 8. Process to manage the research and publication misconduct

-- When the Journal faces suspected cases of research and publication misconduct such as a redundant (duplicate) publication, plagiarism, fabricated data, changes in authorship, undisclosed conflicts of interest, an ethical problem discovered with the submitted manuscript, a reviewer who has appropriated an author’s idea or data, complaints against editors, and other issues, the resolving process will be followed by flowchart provided by the Committee on Publication Ethics (http://publicationethics.org/resources/flowcharts).
-The discussion and decision on the suspected cases are done by Editorial Board of APEM.
+- When the Journal faces suspected cases of research and publication misconduct such as a redundant (duplicate) publication, plagiarism, fabricated data, changes in authorship, undisclosed conflicts of interest, an ethical problem discovered with the submitted manuscript, a reviewer who has appropriated an author’s idea or data, complaints against editors, and other issues, the resolving process will follow the flowchart provided by the Committee on Publication Ethics (http://publicationethics.org/resources/flowcharts).
+The Editorial Board of APEM will discuss the suspected cases and reach a decision.
+APEM will not hesitate to publish errata, corrigenda, clarifications, retractions, and apologies when needed.

 Authors should submit manuscripts via APEM’s electronic manuscript management system.
 All reviewing and editing is also performed via this system.
 Please log in first as a member of system and follow the directions.
 Manuscripts should be submitted by the corresponding author, who should indicate the address and phone number for correspondence on the title page of the manuscript.
 If available, a fax number and e-mail address should be included.
 The revised manuscript should be submitted through the same web system under the same identification numbers.